russmckendrick/blog/README.md

-# MediaGlasses Blog
+# Russ.Foo Blog

-This is the code for https://www.mediaglasses.blog/
+This is the code for https://www.russ.foo/

 ## Tools